UKP-SQuARE/square-core/square-model-inference-api/README.md

 ├───traefik
 │   └───traefik.yaml            # the midleware of the traefik server (including the Authetification) ├───locust                      # Load testing configuration with Locust └───docker-compose.yml          # Example docker-compose setup for the Model API
 ```

 ## API Path
 The 'true' path of the API for the model server is of the form `/api/$endpoint` where the endpoint
 is embeddings, question-answering, etc. This is the path you use if you just run a model server locally.

-However, to run and distinguish multiple models, we use an API gateway with traefik so we extend
+However, to run and distinguish multiple models, we use an API gateway with Traefik so we extend
-the path to `/api/$model-prefix/$endpoint` which is then resolved by traefik to the correct model server and forwarded
+the path to `/api/$model-prefix/$endpoint` which is then resolved by Traefik to the correct model server and forwarded
 to this server's `/api/$endpoint` endpoint.
 This is the path you use with Docker.
-This requires you to setup the docker-compose and treafik config as described below.
+This requires you to setup the docker-compose and Traefik config as described below.

 ## Requirements